 evidence.
 Faith is belief in spite of, even perhaps because of, the lack

-humanity has ever believed in.
-Some of us just go one god further.
+the gods that humanity has ever believed in.
+Some of us just go one god

-myth, and the Genesis story is just the one that happened to have been
+their own creation myth, and the Genesis story is just the one that happened

-the world was created from the excrement of ants.
-[The Blind Watchmaker,
+tribe that the world was created from the excrement of ants.
+[The Blind

-disbelieve in evolution.
-The evidence is so strong that any sane, educated
+educated and disbelieve in evolution.
+The evidence is so strong that any

-to religious sensibilities but not to other kinds of sensibilities.
+accommodating to religious sensibilities but not to other kinds of sensibilities.

 including by many atheists.